 Novels that Shaped our World surveys

 An international team of academics is working with BBC Arts and a host of other project partners including ourselves, the British Library and The Reading Agency on an ambitious new engagement project to mark the 300th anniversary of the English Language novel.

 The team will help the BBC to gather data on the way in which the general public engages with the monthly group of 10 novels that are released in categories including ‘Identity’, ‘Love Sex and Romance’ and ‘Rule Breakers’.

 We would like to know which novels the public has read, and what they think about them.
 Towards the end of the project, a longer survey will be released to understand how the general audience responded to the entire, year-long project.

-The first three surveys on Identity; Love, Sex and Romance; and Adventure are now live.
+The first four surveys on Identity; Love, Sex and Romance; Adventure; and Favourite Characters are now live.